 - A look of luxury that's hard to come by with other types of flooring

 - Available in so many different types and styles that you'll have no problem finding marble tiles that meet the look you desire

 - Lasts a very long time, so it will likely never need to be replaced during your lifetime.

 - Reflects light with its glossy appearance, inviting in natural light and making a room appear larger and more open.

-- Easy to install below-floor heating and naturally cools homes.
+- Easy to install over in-floor heating heating and naturally cools homes.